ramsaylanier/WordExpressSchema/README.md

 WordExpress Schema provides the following:

 - **WordExpress Database**: provides a connection to your WordPress database and returns some models and queries using Sequelize.
 These queries replace MYSQL queries, and return promises.
-These queries function as connectors and are used in the WordExpressResolvers resolving functions.

-- **WordExpress Resolvers**: resolving functions that work with the WordExpress Database connectors to resolver GraphQL Queries
+- **WordExpress Resolvers**: resolving functions that work with the `WordExpressDatabase` connectors to resolve GraphQL queries

-- **WordExpress Definitions**: a module GraphQL Schema based on the queries provided to it from WordExpressDatabase.
-With the schema, you can do things like Find Posts by post_type, get the Postmeta of a Post by the post_id, and so on.
+- **WordExpress Definitions**: a modular GraphQL schema definition.

-This package is intended to be used with [Apollo Server](https://www.apollographql.com/docs/apollo-server/) to provide an easy way to setup a GraphQL server and connect it to your WordPress database.
-Note that Apollo Server is not a depenedecy of this package.
+Combined, this package can be used with any GraphQL server (like [Apollo Server](https://www.apollographql.com/docs/apollo-server/)) to provide an easy connection to your WordPress database.
 An example of using this package with Apollo Server and Webpack is provided below.

 ## Installation